kaihendry/dabase.com/content/blog/devops-self-service.md

 ---
 title: "Self Service in Infrastructure"
 date: 2022-06-19T21:33:41+08:00
-description: Defining the Devops idea of "self service"
+description: Exploring the Devops idea of "self service" on the modern Cloud
 ---

 # The problem: Ticket based systems for provisioning Infrastructure